-On behalf of Kadish & Anthony Law Group posted in Commercial Real Estate Transactions on Friday, October 4, 2019.
+On behalf of Kadish & Associates Law Group posted in Commercial Real Estate Transactions on Friday, October 4, 2019.

 Looking for real estate for your business is sometimes a complex undertaking.
 Most people know that location is a top priority, but this is sometimes because you need to have a specific zoning code.
 Understanding zoning laws can be challenging but having someone on your side who knows what these mean and what to do if one needs to be changed can benefit you.

 There are three primary zoning types you need to know.
 These are commercial, residential and industrial.
 Most businesses are in a commercial zone but even within these zones, there are subzones that you might have to consider.
 Sometimes, there are restrictions about what types of businesses can move into certain areas.

 For example, you might not be able to open a bar or a place that features adult entertainment within a certain distance of a school.
 Some places also have restrictions about what’s allowable near churches.

 Some businesses might need to have industrial zoning.
 This is common for manufacturing plants.
 Most of the time, noise is a concern for the area, so it is imperative that any restrictions on noise levels are taken into consideration.